-A lot of young entrepreneurs don’t ask the right questions before launching a company.
+A lot of entrepreneurs don’t ask the right questions before launching a company.
 I failed 3 times before launching my first successful company.
 In this post I’ll show you what I’ve learned so you don’t make the same mistakes I did.

 Also, as Millennial Money has grown, I have been getting more and more emails each week from readers who want to start an online business, launch a consulting business, or start some other type of company.

 I thought it would be valuable to share some of the advice I have been giving everyone who hits me up and wants to become an entrepreneur.

 For less than $20 you can launch a blog.
 For $199 you can create an LLC and be off and running.

 We’ve all seen Shark Tank.
 Everyone thinks they can launch an app, or a clothing company, or an online store or whatever.
 Some can.
 But many won’t be successful.

 Being an entrepreneur is a lot harder than you think.
 Like a lot harder.